Shotbow/fudawiki-files/hanafuda/games/hachi-hachi.md

 ### Cancelling a *Sage*
 If a player has previously called *sage* to continue, then they may, at the beginning of their turn, call to *cancel*, which immediately ends the round.
 This results in a reduced score for the player in question, but serves as a useful emergency option if it looks like the player will no longer be able to form their second dekiyaku.

+## End of Round and Scoring

+The rounds ends when any of the following occur:

 # Card Values
 |Card Type|Value|Number in Deck|